On Direct Distribution Matching for Adapting Segmentation Networks: Experiments

-\paragraph{Lower and upper bounds.} In order to evaluate the impact of the adaptation approaches we trained the segmentation network in a supervised manner on the source and target data, providing a lower and upper bound for the expected unsupervised domain adaptation results.
-While network trained on source images is referred to as \emph{No adaptation}, the segmentation network directly trained on the target domain is referred to as the \emph{oracle}.
+Due to the limited size of the training set, we employed a leave-one-out-cross-validation strategy, where only one image was used for testing/evaluation, leaving the remaining images for training.
+We used four of the five labeled scans in the MRBrainS2013 dataset as samples in $\mathcal{L}$.
+The one remaining scan was used for evaluation.
+As the iSEG dataset contains more labeled scans, we opted to use 8 scans for training in $\mathcal{L}$ and one scan for testing and evaluation, respectively.
+Furthermore, all unlabeled scans, i.e., 15 and 13 in the MRBrainS2013 and iSEG datasets, respectively, are used in $\mathcal{U}$ to compute the unsupervised term in \eqref{density-matching-loss}.
+Each experiment was performed three times with different evaluation/testing data splits and the average as well as the empirical standard deviation reported subsequently were computed over these three runs.

-\paragraph{Adversarial state-of-the-art approach.} In addition, we compare the proposed approach with the adversarial method proposed in \cite{tsai2018learning}.
+{\bfseries{Baselines and comparisons:}} In order to evaluate the impact of the adaptation approaches, we trained the segmentation network in a supervised manner on the source and target data, providing a lower and upper bound for the \ac{uda} results.
+While the network trained on source images is referred to as \emph{no adaptation}, the network trained on the target domain is referred to as the \emph{oracle}.
+In addition, we compare the proposed approach with the adversarial method proposed in \cite{tsai2018learning}.
 For a fair comparison, we used the same segmentation network for the proposed and the adversarial approach.
-Furthermore, we kept the discriminator network architecture, but set the strides of two of the five convolutional layers to one due to a different input size for the discriminator network.
-The Lagrange multiplier for training the segmentation network was chosen to be $\lambda_{\mathrm{adv}} = 0.1$.
+For simplicity, we chose the ``single-level'' strategy, performing \ac{da} only on the output layer.
+We used the same discriminator model as~\cite{tsai2018learning}.
+The Lagrange multiplier for training the segmentation network was chosen to be $\lambda_{\mathrm{adv}} = \defadaptlambda$.
+Although AdaptSegNet does not utilize the fact that source and target data are aligned in $\mathcal{U}$, we nevertheless trained the discriminator with these aligned pairs.
+Subsequent runs indeed revealed that this does not have an impact on the performance of AdaptSegNet.